Business Schools with an Outstanding Faculty in Taxation

 Taxation programs generally comprise 36 to 54 credits, which can be completed in two years of full-time study and up to six years of part-time study.
 Students pursuing an MBA with a concentration in tax gain fundamental knowledge of business principles as well as a solid understanding of the technical aspects of taxation, while those in a master of science in taxation learn about federal taxation, tax research, and tax practice and procedures in more depth.

-The following guide covers eleven exceptional taxation MBA professors, from five notable schools.
+The following guide covers several exceptional taxation MBA professors, from five notable schools.

 Fordham University, Gabelli School of Business